This describes links from a text selection, within the $Text of a note, to something else:

-For the currently selected note, any text (and web) link anchors can be highlighted by pressing the Cmd+Opt keys: link anchors are temporarily underlined as the keys are pressed and underlining removed when the keys are released.
+For the currently selected note, any text (and web) link anchors can be highlighted by pressing the Cmd+Opt keys: link anchors are temporarily 'double-underscore' underlined as the keys are pressed and the underlining is removed when the keys are released.
 The latter feature can be disabled via the Underline on ⌘⌥ option in Document Settings Text pane.
-From v8.2.2, Tinderbox uses 'double-underscore' mode rather than the previous 'thick' for more satisfactory with a wider range of text fonts.
-In most cases the underline is actually seen as a single line except for some fonts when at larger font size; either way, the meaning of indicating the presence of a link, is the sae, a double line may be seen.

 If text is added or removed within the original anchor the anchor expands or contracts accordingly.
 If all anchor text deleted the link is deleted completely.

 If the anchor is at the end of a line or paragraph, typing more text may extend the anchor when this is not required.
 In such circumstances, press Opt+spacebar.
 The closes the anchor and adds a space after the anchor.
-If a space is not required immediately following the anchor, after adding the ⌥+Spacebar add the desired character, then left arrow key and backspace (delete) key to remove the space.
-The anchor will now stop in the middle of a word or just before punctuation.
+If a space is not required immediately following the anchor, after adding the ⌥+Spacebar add the desired character, then left arrow key and backspace (delete) key to remove the space and thus allow the anchor to stop in the middle of a word or just before punctuation.